gaehlerm/SoftwareEngineering/README.md

 There are many small things you can do for optimizing your code like manual loop unrolling.
 Keep your hands away!
 The performance gains are negligible.
 And if you are working with a compiled language, the compiler can optimize such things much better than you do.
 Only improve major algorithms.
 Especially those that scale better.

+## Exercise

+Take code with one or two slow algorithms.
+The user should use the profiler to find the bottle necks and then improve the performance.
+Or can Copilot do that?

+The user should write a pairlist algorithm (or FFT or something else) and in a second step write a more optimized version.

 # 32. Comments

 Comments are a very double-edged sword.
 While they may be useful at times, they are also a liability.
 You always have to make sure you keep them up to date as you have to any piece of documentation.
 Additionally comments tend to be a remedy to fix bad code.
 And this is certainly not what comments are supposed to do.